-- Describe the 3 components thought to be part of the pathological triad in Alzheimer's disease. - Identify 5 common behavioral and psychological symptoms of dementia. - Provide 3 best practice guidelines for the use of physical or chemical restraint. - Describe how mild, moderate, and severe dementia affects a person's ability to complete basic activities of daily living. - Relate the 3 components each that should be part of individual and group activities for residents with dementia. - Describe 3 ways in which stress can affect a caregiver's quality of life. - Explain 3 issues family caregivers face as their loved one transitions from mild to moderate to severe dementia. - Identify 3 concepts that are important in the design of a therapeutic environment for those with dementia.

-• Identify 4 ethical concepts that are part of an ethical approach to dementia care.
+- 1. Outline types of dementia and the process and diagnosis of Alzheimer's disease. - 2.
+Identify 5 common behavioral and psychological symptoms of dementia. - 3.
+Discuss the use of physical or chemical restraint versus non-pharmacological interventions for persons with dementia. - 4.
+Describe how mild, moderate, and severe dementia affects a person's ability to complete basic activities of daily living (ADLs). - 5.
+Relate the 3 components each that should be part of individual and group activities for residents with dementia. - 6.
+Summarize tasks of , stressors for, and support available to family caregivers. - 7.
+List 3 concepts that are important in the design of a therapeutic environment for those with dementia. - 8.
+Identify 4 concepts that are part of an ethical approach to dementia care.